NREL/Spawn/doc/readthedocs/sphinx/tips_and_tricks/tips_and_tricks.rst

 differences are within .001 or .5%; big differences are greater than those limits).

-For the purposes of dicussion, the buildings will be called:
+For the purposes of discussion, the buildings will be called:

-* Multistory 1 – the original 9 zone building (with multipliers and groups) ref: Figure `fig:original-multistory-idf`_;
+* Multistory 1 – the original 9 zone building (with multipliers and groups) ref: :numref:`fig-original-multistory-idf`;
-* Multistory 2 – the building shown in Figure `fig:multistory-with-cloned-middle-zones`_.
+* Multistory 2 – the building (with cloned middle zones) shown in :numref:`fig-multistory-with-cloned-middle-zones`.
-* Multistory with cloned middle zones.
-* Multistory 3 – the fully configured building – ref Figure `fig:multistory-building-fully-cloned`_.
+* Multistory 3 – the fully configured building – ref :numref:`fig-multistory-building-fully-cloned`.

 The following table illustrates the regression testing for Multistory 2 and Multistory 3, group loads and meters versus Multistory 1 results.